y = mx + b, where m is the slope of the line and b is the y-intercept.

 y =

-The following video explains the slope and intercept of a linear equation.
+Slope and intercept of a linear equation

-We welcome your feedback, comments and questions about this site - please submit your feedback via our Feedback page.
+We welcome your feedback, comments and questions about this site or page.
+Please submit your feedback or enquiries via our Feedback page.